 College affordability is an important factor in determining if a college is the right fit for you and your family.
-The cost of college must be realistic and sustainable, and we welcome you to give our Net Price Calculator (NPC) a try to see what your financial aid might look like at Oxy.
+The cost of college must be realistic and sustainable, and we welcome you to give our Net Price Calculator (NPC) a try to see what types of aid you may be eligible to receive at Oxy.

 How it Works